rshankras/Today-Extension-Tutorial/P04- Add Today Extension/content.md

 ```

 Now add the following lines code that were already added as part of the main app.
-These functions can be added after the setupLocationManager function.
+These functions can be added after the setupLocationManager function.We have to redefine these functions under Widget target as it does not have access to main app module.

 ```